 Program overview

-The Master's programs in Nuclear Engineering at Ontario Tech University focus on the nuclear power industry, covering essential aspects from fuel manufacture to radioactive waste disposal.
-The curriculum emphasizes the diverse applications of radiation in both industrial and medical fields, with a strong focus on health physics.
-Graduates are prepared to engage in various disciplines that ensure the safe and reliable operation of systems related to radiological equipment and nuclear power plants.
-This program equips students with the necessary knowledge and skills to excel in the nuclear engineering sector.
+The Master's programs in Nuclear Engineering encompass the nuclear power industry, covering aspects from fuel manufacture to radioactive waste disposal.
+This program emphasizes the various applications of radiation in both industrial and medical disciplines, with a strong focus on health physics.
+Graduates will be equipped with the necessary skills and knowledge to operate safely and reliably within the nuclear engineering field, preparing them for a range of professional opportunities in this critical sector.

 The Nuclear Engineering program offers two distinct pathways: the Master of Applied Science (MASc) and the Master of Engineering (MEng).
 The program structure is as follows:

-• MEng: 12 to 16 months based on full-time study
+- MEng: 16 months based on full-time study

-• Program Load: Full-time and part-time options are available.
+- Program Load: Full-time and part-time options available

 Students in the MEng program can choose between a course-based option, requiring the completion of 10 courses, or a project-based option, which includes 7 courses and a graduate research project.
-This flexibility allows students to tailor their education to their career goals and interests.
+This flexibility allows students to tailor their education to their career goals.

 Featured Experiences

-• Access to state-of-the-art facilities and resources for conducting research and experiments.
+- Access to state-of-the-art facilities and resources at Ontario Tech University.

 Career Options